Imidoyl chloride

 Imidoyl chlorides are organic compounds that contain the functional group RC(NR')Cl.
 A double bond exist between the R'N and the carbon centre.
-These compounds are analogues of acyl chloride.
-Imidoyl chlorides tend to be highly reactive and are more commonly found as intermediates in a wide variety of synthetic procedures.
-Such procedures include Gattermann aldehyde synthesis, Houben-Hoesch ketone synthesis, and the Beckmann rearrangement.
-Their chemistry is related to that of enamines and their tautomers when the α hydrogen is next to the C=N bond.
+These highly reactive compounds resemble acyl chlorides, but also have a substantial relationship with enamine chemistry.
+They appear as synthetic intermediates in the Gattermann aldehyde synthesis, Houben-Hoesch ketone synthesis, and certain Beckmann rearrangements.

 Many chlorinated N-heterocycles are formally imidoyl chlorides, e.g. 2-chloropyridine, 2, 4, and 6-chloropyrimidines.

-Synthesis and properties
+Synthesis

 Imidoyl halides are synthesized by combining amides and halogenating agents.
 The structure of the carboxylic acid amides plays a role in the outcome of the synthesis.
-Imidoyl chloride can be prepared by treating a monosubstituted carboxylic acid amide with phosgene.
+Imidoyl chlorides can be prepared from a monosubstituted carboxamide and thionyl chloride, phosphorus pentachloride, or phosgene: